AdobeDocs/workfront.en/help/quicksilver/workfront-proof/wp-tech-corner/troubleshooting/speed-issue.md

 1. (Windows only) Type **ping app.proofhq.com**.
 1. When the ping completes, right-click in the command prompt and Select All.
-1. Copy and paste the results into the the reply to your email.
+1. Copy and paste the results into the the reply to your email.\
-   Make sure you allow traceroute and ping to finish before sending the results to the Support Team.
+   Make sure you allow [!DNL traceroute] and [!DNL ping] to finish before sending the results to the Support Team.

-## Test connection speed using Speedtest.net
+## Test connection speed using [!DNL Speedtest].net

 1. Click [here](http://www.speedtest.net/) to access Speedtest.net.
 1. Follow the instructions in the Speedtest knowledge base to test the speed of your internet connection.